Quadratic Term Correction on Heaps' Law: Results from analysis of English texts

 A natural step to improve the data fitting performance is to increase the number of parameters by one \citep{frappat,wli-entropy,wli-letter,oscar-lavalette,oscar-brf}, such as the quadratic equation of Eq.(\ref{eq-q}).
-The two regression lines by the above mentioned two methods (using all dots and using the median) by of Eq.(\ref{eq-q}) are shown in Fig.\ref{fig1} (blue and green dashed lines).
+The two regression lines by the above mentioned two methods (using all dots and using the median) by of Eq.(\ref{eq-q}) are shown in Fig.\ref{fig1} (pink and blue dashed lines).
 Looking more carefully, it can be seen that the quadratic regression using all windows (blue dashed line) fails to fit the last few points.
-The winner of regressions tried so far is the quadratic regression over medians (the green dashed line that fits red crosses).
+The winner of regressions tried so far is the quadratic regression over medians (the blue dashed line that fits blue crosses).

 To quantify how much better the quadratic function is in fitting the (log)type-(log)token relationship better than linear functions (i.e., Heaps' law), the main issue is about how to penalize the extra parameter used.
 The adjusted $R$-square \citep{ezekiel} penalizes models with more parameters by making the $R$-square (percentage of variance explained by the regression) smaller: